grahamgower/eig-utils/README.md

 to one locus.
 `eig2phylip` takes the most memory efficient approach to conversion, and outputs one file per individual, writing genotypes as the input files are parsed.
-The result is that the output files need to be catenated once `eig2phylip` completes.
+The result is that the output files need to be concatenated once `eig2phylip` completes.

 ```
 tmppfx=temp.phylip
 eig2phylip -o $tmppfx all_chr.ind all_chr.geno all_chr.snp

-# catenate output into single file
+# concatenate output into single file
 (   cat ${tmppfx}.HEADER.txt
     for f in ${tmppfx}.*; do
        case "$f" in